bcgov-c/performance/README.md

 Run local developent version using Docker [Desktop]

+## Initialize database

+The automated deployment will attempt to initialize the database using the backup script.

+For example, from the backup (temp) file: ./temp/db-backups/dev-mysql-performance-db_2024-09-04_12-00-34.sql.gz

+Which would get copied to: performance-db-backup-storage-[DEPLOYED_POD_ID]:/backups/init.sql.gz

 `$ docker compose up --build -d`

 ## Test puppeteer / lighthouse scripts locally